How To Apply

 Visitors are designated “Visiting Graduate Researchers” (VGRs) if they are graduate students currently enrolled in a PhD program.
 For information regarding UCLA Graduate Division’s eligibility requirements for VGRs, please see:

-Visitors are designated “Visiting Researchers” (VRs) or “Visiting Project Scientists” (VPSs) if they hold a PhD and a faculty position, post-doctoral position, or research position at their home institution.
-For information regarding UCLA Academic Personnel Office’s eligibility requirements for VRs and VPSs, please contact our CLIC Coordinator at: clic@ucla.edu.
+Visitors are designated “Visiting Research Scientists” (VRSs) if they hold a PhD and a faculty position, post-doctoral position, or research position at their home institution.
+For information regarding UCLA Academic Personnel Office’s eligibility requirements for VGRs and VRSs, please contact our CLIC Coordinator at clic@ucla.edu.

 CLIC visitors must be supported by their own funds (e.g., from their own home institution or a grant agency).
 Note that applicants who need to secure a Visa to the U.S. must demonstrate that they have adequate financial resources to support their visit.
 For more information regarding UCLA International Center’s J-1 Visa eligibility requirements, please see: